RubisetCie/engon/README.md

 Go to `Edit` -> `Preferences`.
 And select `Add-ons` in the left bar.
 Click the `Install...` button in the top section.
 Select the ZIP file you just downloaded and click `Install Add-on`.
-After the installation finishes, check the checkbox next to the `engon` addon.
+After the installation finishes, check the checkbox next to the `Engon` addon.

 ### Updating

 The addon can auto-update itself to latest stable or even unstable master version.
 Head over to `Edit` -> `Preferences` and select `Add-ons` in the left bar.
-Type `engon` into the search bar and then expand the addon section of `engon`.
+Type `Engon` into the search bar and then expand the addon section of `Engon`.
 Scroll down to the auto update section to set up update intervals or even update manually.

 ## Roadmap